 What is the first step in the adoption process?

 You will need to decide whether to place your baby for adoption through a private or public agency.
 As you examine these options, you will discover there are advantages and disadvantages to each, so take your time and be thorough in your research.
-The American Pregnancy Association recommends considering Lifetime Adoption which specializes in providing adoption services in the United States; and Bethany Christian Services provides services in the US and internationally.
+You may want to consider Lifetime Adoption which specializes in providing adoption services in the United States; and Bethany Christian Services provides services in the US and internationally.

 What should I expect when I go to the adoption agency?

 The agency will meet with you to help you sort through your options for adoption and help decide if adoption is a good fit for you.
 They will discuss your reasons for seeking adoption, ask for a thorough medical history (and will keep up on tests during your pregnancy), and determine your preferences in terms of an adoptive family.
 They will also discuss how the process would be paid for and what the contracts and/or agreements look like.